Turbidity: Measurement

 The measurement of turbidity is a key test of both water clarity and water quality.
 There are two standard units for reporting turbidity: Formazin Nephelometric Units (FNU) from ISO 7027 and Nephelometric Turbidity Units (NTU) from USEPA Method 180.1.
-ISO 7027 and FNU is mostly widely used in Europe, whereas NTU is mostly widely used in the U.S. The ISO 7027 provides the method in water quality for the determination of turbidity.
+ISO 7027 and FNU is mostly widely used in Europe, whereas NTU is mostly widely used in the U.S. ISO 7027 provides the method in water quality for the determination of turbidity.
 It is used to determine the concentration of suspended particles in a sample of water by measuring the incident light scattered at right angles from the sample.
 The scattered light is captured by a photodiode, which produces an electronic signal that is converted to a turbidity.
 Open source hardware has been developed following the ISO 7027 method to measure turbidity reliably using an Arduino microcontroller and inexpensive LEDs.

 There are several practical ways of checking water quality, the most direct being some measure of attenuation (that is, reduction in strength) of light as it passes through a sample column of water.
 The alternatively used Jackson Candle method (units: Jackson Turbidity Unit or JTU) is essentially the inverse measure of the length of a column of water needed to completely obscure a candle flame viewed through it.
 The more water needed (the longer the water column), the clearer the water.
 Of course water alone produces some attenuation, and any substances dissolved in the water that produce color can attenuate some wavelengths.
 Modern instruments do not use candles, but this approach of attenuation of a light beam through a column of water should be calibrated and reported in JTUs.